bamadesigner/hi-roy-jquery-plugin/README.md

 * hi-roy-styles.css
 * roy-head.png file - *(You can use your own image instead of Roy's head.
 [See options below](https://github.com/bamadesigner/hi-roy#how-to-use-your-own-image))*

-Add the following to the <head> section of your site.
+Add the following to the `<head>` of your site.
 Hi Roy is a jQuery plugin so you will need to make sure you include jQuery.
 For this example, I'm pulling from the official jQuery CDN.

 ```
 <link rel="stylesheet" href="hi-roy-styles.css" type="text/css" media="all" />